lapsumchan/MR2-cML-SuSiE/README.md

 # MR2-cML-SuSiE

 ### Overview
 This repository provides a demonstration on how to use the MR2-cML-SuSiE `R` source code.
-Currently, the code is dependent on the OpenGWAS database<sup>[1]</sup>.
+The default option of the code is dependent on the OpenGWAS database<sup>[1]</sup>, but users can also provide their own harmonized Mendelian randomization (MR) data (see TLDR towards the bottom of this README).

 # System Requirements